 The Privacy, Data Protection and Cybersecurity Law Review: Turkey

-Because Turkey is currently not an EU country, in principle, EU's General Data Protection Regulation3 (GDPR) is not directly applicable in Turkey.
-However, since the territorial scope of the GDPR applies where the personal data processing activities are related to the offering of goods or services to data subjects that are in the Union by a controller or processor not established in the Union, data controllers located in Turkey might be required to comply with the GDPR.
+Because Turkey is not currently an EU country, in principle the EU's General Data Protection Regulation (GDPR)3 is not directly applicable in Turkey (nevertheless, as discussed below, further harmonisation with European privacy standards is one of the government's medium-term goals).
+However, because the territorial scope of the GDPR applies where the personal data processing activities are related to the offering of goods or services to data subjects that are in the Union by a controller or processor not established in the Union, data controllers located in Turkey might be required to comply with the GDPR.

 'Data protection' as a concept is becoming more and more topical in the country.
 The Board is continuing its work to create public awareness on the issue.
-On this endeavour, the Board is organising seminars, sharing educational videos and publishing guidance documents with regards to the implementation of the principles and procedures set forth under the DP Law.
+On this endeavour, the Board is organising seminars, sharing educational videos and publishing guidance documents with regard to the implementation of the principles and procedures set out under the DP Law.